PX4/PX4-user_guide/en/config/actuators.md

 1. Click the **Identify & Assign Motors** button.
 1. One motor will start spinning (click **Spin Motor Again** if it stops spinning too quickly to note.)

-   Click on the corresponding motor in the geometry section.
+   Select the corresponding motor in the geometry section.

    ![](../../assets/config/actuators/identify_motors_in_progress.png)
 1. After assigning all motors, the tool will set the correct motor mapping for the outputs and then exit.